YUG-RAVAL/RAG/README.md

-# AUB-RAG-BE\
+# RAG-BE\
 ## First Time Setup Instructions

-To set up the AUB-RAG-BE project on another machine, follow these steps:
+To set up the RAG-BE project on another machine, follow these steps:

 ### Prerequisites